-Using only stretch and bending springs were insufficient for our artists' needs when simulating curly hair over a variety of motions.
+Using only stretch and bending springs was insufficient for our artists' needs when simulating curly hair over a variety of motions.
 A mass-spring model with stiff stretch and bending springs can hold the curly shape during fast motion, but it reduces the ability for the hair to bend.
 If we instead reduce the stiffness of the bending springs to allow flexibility, the curls lose shape and unwind at high accelerations.
-The resulting curl becomes nearly straight and appears much longer than the desired look, even though there is minimal stretch.
-Such behavior is natural for physical models, such as elastic rods [Bergou et al. 2008; Bergou et al. 2010].
-However, this curl unwinding is undesired behavior for our artistic needs.
-To allow flexible curly hair yet maintain shape, we introduce a third core spring that controls the longitudinal stretch of the curls without stiffening bending springs.
+Animated characters commonly undergo extreme accelerations (10x or more than that of gravity).
+The resulting curl unwinds becoming nearly straight and appears much longer than the desired look, even though there is minimal stretch.
+Although such behavior is physically correct, this curl unwinding is undesired behavior for our artistic needs.
+To allow flexible curly hair yet maintain shape, we introduce a third core spring that controls the longitudinal stretch of the curls without stiffening the bending springs.
 See Figure 10 and the accompanying video for examples.

-Figure 6: We precompute the rest core directions $\bar{b}i$ (left) that we use to compute the spring force and apply in the current pose, in the direction $-b_i$ (right).
+Figure 6: We precompute the rest core directions \overline{b}i (left) that we use to compute the spring force and apply in the current pose, in the direction $-\mathbf{b}i$ (right).

 Similar to the bending calculation, we create a smoothed representation of the hair using the function described in Section 3.2.1.
-We precompute the representation of the original core of the curl from the rest points, $\bar{b}i = \varsigma(\bar{P}, \alpha_c)i$ , where $\alpha_c$ is the smoothing amount for core springs (see Figure 6 left).
+We precompute the representation of the original core of the curl from the rest points, $\bar{b}i = \varsigma(\bar{P}, \alpha_c)i$, where α_c is the smoothing amount for core springs (see Figure 6 left).
 The resulting piecewise linear curve represents the direction of the center of the curl, giving a more natural representation to control its longitudinal stretch, as illustrated by Figure 3.

-During the force calculation, we use the current hair pose to compute $b_i = \varsigma(P, \alpha_c)i$ (see Figure 6 right).
-We apply the same smoothing to the velocities to obtain the vectors $\nu_i = \varsigma(V, \alpha_c)i$ for the spring damping term.
-We compute the core spring force by calculating the amount of stretch along the core, giving the force where $k_c$ is the spring and $c_c$ the damping coefficients.
-To maintain stability, we must keep $k_c < k_s$ where $k_s$ is the spring coefficient maintaining the connection between hair particles from Equation 1.
+During the force calculation, we use the current hair pose to compute $\mathbf{b}i = \boldsymbol{\varsigma}(P, \alpha_c)i$ (see Figure 6 right).
+We apply the same smoothing to the velocities to obtain the vectors $\boldsymbol{\nu}i = \boldsymbol{\varsigma}(V, \alpha_c)i$ for the spring damping term.
+We compute the core spring force by calculating the amount of stretch along the core, giving the force where k_c is the spring and c_c the damping coefficients.
+To maintain stability, we must keep $k_c < k_s$ where k_s is the spring coefficient maintaining the connection between hair particles from Equation 1.